Funny Face explains why he chose to go to the beach right after getting bail

 - This comes after Funny Face took a spiritual cleansing bath in the sea, hoping to seek the face of God as he hopes for a resurgence

-After serving two weeks in police custody on remand, Funny Face has posted bail of 120k, as confirmed by documents from the Kasoa-Akweley court where he faced the law.
+After serving two weeks in police custody on remand, Funny Face has posted bail of GH₵120k, as confirmed by documents from the Kasoa-Akweley court, where he faced the law.

 This comes after the comedian crashed his car into innocent bystanders, with multiple accounts alleging that he was under the influence of alcohol.